dipdup-io/dipdup/demos/demo-factories/README.md

-# demo-registrydao-hash
+# demo-factories

 My shiny new indexer based on DipDup

 ## First steps

 * Install Poetry and GNU Make
-* Enter the project's directory with `cd demo-registrydao-hash`
+* Enter the project's directory with `cd demo-factories`
 * Install required dependencies with `make install`
 * Generate types and handlers with `dipdup init`
 * Ensure generated project is valid with `make lint`